All Episodes

 I don't think he sought to become big in the Democratic Party after his loss, but that's the only exception I can think of.

-So if you if that helps you understand, McGovern was the was the original cut and run uh Democrat just get whatever he was uh uh as as enamored of U.S. defeat then as Democrats are today, which makes sense.
+He was as enamored of U.S. defeat then as Democrats are today, which makes sense.

-But here's the story this out of Lincoln, Nebraska.
+This out of Lincoln, Nebraska.

-George McGovern, former senator, 72 Democrat presidential candidate, said that he will meet with more than 60 members of Congress next week to recommend a strategy to remove U.S. troops from Iraq by June.
+George McGovern, former senator, 72 Democrat presidential candidate, said that he will meet with more than 60 members of Congress next week to recommend a strategiery to remove U.S. troops from Iraq by June.

 If Democrats don't take steps to end the war in Iraq soon, they won't be in power very long.